styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-members/README.md

 ## Ghost CMS configuration

-You must active the members dashboard in Ghost Admin.
+You must activate the members dashboard in Ghost Admin.
 Go to *Labs* and activate the *Enable members* section.
 In addition, ensure that the email configuration is set up correctly.
 You can test that by clicking on the *Send* button under *Labs -> Test email configuration*.

 ## Nginx Configuration (optional)

-If you host your headless Ghost CMS yourself, it is strongly recommended to make a small configuration change to your reverse proxy.
+It is strongly recommended to make a small configuration change to your reverse proxy.
 With this, the user will be redirected to your Gatsby site after clicking on the magic link:

 ```text
 // /etc/nginx/conf.d/cms-ghost.conf